 This is our entry-level option.
 It may not have tons of adjustable features like our previous choices, but if it’s a functional tilt lock that you’re looking for, you can’t go wrong with it.

 Like the Ergo Pro chair, it also offers 3 locking positions.
 And it also has a footrest so you can use this for gaming too.
-Choose the recline tilt and lock it in place, pull out the footrest and you’re gaming ready.
+Choose the recline tilt and lock it in place and you’re gaming-ready.

 You will be able to preserve the integrity of the chair if you will not maximize its advertised load capacity.
 Otherwise, you might hear and feel that the screws are loosening up.
 The base of this chair is also somewhat small.
 So this is not for the big and tall.